-News Across Asia Volume 8 No. 2 (July 2019)
+News Across Asia Volume 8 No. 3 (October 2019)

 Health Policy Updates

-- New reform initiatives in South Korea
+- Health policy updates in South Korea

 ISPOR Member News

-- ISPOR HTA Training in China – Update
+- ISPOR Events in China

 HEALTH POLICY UPDATES

 Producing trustworthy real-world evidence for healthcare practice and policy decisions in China: the initiative to develop an RWE ecosystem and technical guidance